AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/dam-assets.md

 ## Ensuring Assets Folders are Accessible {#accessible}

 When publishing pages from AEM to Edge Delivery Services, [a technical account](/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md) is used.
-This account, with a name in the format `<hash>@techacct.adobe.com`, is created automatically as a user in AEM by Cloud Manager whenever you first publish a page.
+This account, with a name in the format `<hash>@techacct.adobe.com`, is created automatically as a user in AEM by Cloud Manager whenever you first publish a page created with the Universal Editor.

 ![Technical account](/help/edge/wysiwyg-authoring/assets/dam-assets/technical-account.png)